Other Leaves: New Jersey

 Federal law and guidance on this subject should be reviewed together with this section.

-- All employers in New Jersey must provide jury duty leave to employees.
-An employer must not penalize, threaten or coerce employee because the employee is required to attend court for jury service.
-See Jury and Witness Duty Leave.
+- All employers must provide jury duty leave to employees.
+See Jury Duty Leave.

 - Time off to vote is not required.
 See Voting Leave.